elixir-web/weber/README.md

 You can handle websocket connection and incoming/outcoming websocket message in your controllers.

-First of all you need to designate websocket controller in your `config.ex` file like:
+First of all you need to designate websocket controller in your `config.ex` file in `webserver:` section, like:

 ```elixir
 ws: true,